 For details of the Bath Abbey and more information on the City of Bath visit this web site.

 When you visit this cache you will be adjacent to the starting point for the excellent (and free) Mayor's tours of Bath.
 These start outside the Pump Rooms at 10.30am and 2.00pm every day (except Christmas Day) and take about an hour walking through the streets.
 We've done it twice, they're excellent and much better than the tour buses.
-The start point is a sign at N51°22.871', W02°21.583'.
+The start point for the tour is a sign at N51°22.871', W02°21.583'.
 Catch the street entertainers here too; they're often really good.

 In order to find this cache you will need a picture and to answer a question.
 You must physically visit to log.
 Please follow the following instructions at the location:

 1. Take a photograph of Bath Abbey including you or a personal item such as your caching name in the photo (do not use a photo which includes the answer to the following question).
 ADD YOUR PHOTO TO YOUR LOG.

 2. Find out the answer to this question: what is the text of a plaque which commemorates the coronation of King Edgar?
-Note that if there is builders hoarding (boards) obscuring the plaque then you can find the text regarding the first king which is on the hoarding next to the bus stop.
+Note that if there are builders hoarding (boards) obscuring the plaque then you can find the text regarding the first king which is on the hoarding next to the bus stop.

 When you wish to log a find for this cache then please follow the following instructions:

 2. Now log your find.
 Don’t wait for an answer to your email.
 We will only contact you if your answer is wrong.

 3. Ideally upload your picture.
 Once you have typed your log and clicked the link marked “log my find” then you will get a new page including your log and a link “upload image”.
 Follow the instructions and upload your photo.

 Under no circumstances should you post the answers in your log and DO NOT POST photographs of the answer.
 These logs will be deleted.
 These requirements are necessary because of the high numbers of armchair finders who do not physically visit the location.
 This requirement is effective as of September 2009.